futtta/autoptimize/readme.txt

 * new: compatibility logic for "edit with elementor", "revolution slider", for non-aggregated inline JS requiring jQuery even if not excluded (= auto-exclude of jQuery) and JS-heave WordPress blocks (Gutenberg)
 * improvement: defer inline now also allowed if inline JS contains nonce or post_id.
 * improvement: settings export/ import on critical CSS tab now takes into account all Autoptimize settings, not just the critical CSS ones.
+* technical improvement: all criticalCSS classes were refactored, removing use of global variables.
+* technical improvement: automated unit tests on Travis-CI for PHP versions 7.2 to 8.1.
 * fix: stop Divi from unneeded clearing Autoptimize's cache which (see https://blog.futtta.be/2018/11/17/warning-divi-purging-autoptimizes-cache/)
 * misc smaller fixes/ improvements, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta)